Jay Z Started A Twitter War With Trump & Addressed His Infidelity With Beyoncé In One Epic Interview

 Things took a topical turn when Jay-Z addressed the ongoing #MeToo movement, Colin Kaepernick — "Would you rather be playing football getting your head dinged in, or would you rather be an iconic figure for the rest of your life?" — and Donald Trump's presidency.

-The father of three called #MeToo a "learning experience" and proof that society had "normalised" men's abuse of power.
+The father of three called #MeToo a "learning experience" and proof that society had "normalized" men's abuse of power.

 "This had to happen for everything to purge itself," he noted.